Roslyn Harbor, New York: United States Senate

 Like the rest of New York, Roslyn Harbor is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Roslyn Harbor voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Roslyn Harbor voters voted for Donald J. Trump (R).

 Education

 School districts

 Roslyn Harbor is served by both the Roslyn Union Free School District and the North Shore Central School District.
 Students who reside in Roslyn Harbor and attend public schools go to one of these districts depending on where they live in the village.

 Library districts

 Roslyn Harbor is served by Roslyn's library district and by the Gold Coast Library District.
 The boundaries of the library districts correspond with the school district boundaries; Roslyn's library district (the Bryant Library) serves the part of Roslyn Harbor in the Roslyn Union Free School District and the Gold Coast Library District serves the part of Roslyn Harbor in the North Shore Central School District.